2023 Mercedes-Benz EQS

 Mercedes-Benz EQS vs. Tesla Model S

-The Tesla Model S made EVs sexy and aspirational.
-Since its debut way back in 2012, the Model S's sleek styling, eye-bending acceleration, and impressive practicality have made it a benchmark for how cars of the future can look and behave.
-Access to Tesla's vast Supercharger network is a boon too.
-Rolling updates have kept the Model S relevant as competition grows around it, but build quality is short of what you'll find in the Mercedes.
+The Tesla Model S made EVs sexy and aspirational, even with fairly stark interiors and quirky software.
+But since its debut more than a decade ago, the Model S' sleek styling, eye-bending acceleration, and impressive practicality have made it a benchmark for how cars of the future can look and behave.
+Rolling updates have kept the Model S relevant as its competition grows, but build quality is still short of what you'll find in the Mercedes.
+Access to Tesla's vast Supercharger network is one of the Model S' real advantages, though.

 Mercedes-Benz EQS vs. Audi e-tron GT

-The Audi e-tron GT is based on the Porsche Taycan, though the design, tech and feel are distinctly Audi.
-It looks great, the base model makes more power, and it's more fun and responsive to drive.
-Go with the EQS, though, and you'll get more available driver aids, longer range and greater overall comfort.
+Although based on the Porsche Taycan, the Audi e-tron GT offers its own design, tech and feel.
+Its bold styling has arguably more personality than the sleek EQS and the e-tron base model makes more power.
+The Audi is also just more fun and responsive to drive.
+The EQS gets you more available driver aids, longer range and greater overall comfort, however.

 Check a dealer's price